Undervoltologist/g14-2024-speaker-tuning-upgrade/README.md

 Overall punchier, clearer, and more balanced sound

 It’s likely the 2024 firmware was rushed or unfinished, while the 2025 one benefited from extra development time.
-This guide helps you apply that same upgrade and unlock the full potential of your G14 2024’s speakers.
+This guide helps you apply that same upgrade and unlock the full potential of your G14 2024’s speakers. (imo again)

 2025 Tunings: